 One of the most flexible ways to use UR Blogs in the classroom is the portfolio model.
 In this approach, students each have their own site on UR Blogs where they not only publish their work, but also choose how their work is organized and displayed to visitors.
-Meanwhile, the faculty member establishes a course hub which includes links to, and/or automatically publishes selected content from, the students’ individual sites.
-The faculty member retains control over how work is organized and displayed on the course hub.
+Meanwhile, the faculty member establishes a central course site which includes links to, and/or automatically publishes selected content from, the students’ individual sites.
+The faculty member retains control over how work is organized and displayed on the central site.

 This model is recommended for courses in which students are working on similarly structured but distinct projects.
 For example, an “American Music of the 1960s” class might ask each student to conduct research on a particular musical artist, and to design their sites using colors, images, and other media that help represent that artist and their genre.
 Sites about Jimi Hendrix, the Beach Boys, and Aretha Franklin would likely contain the same types of information, while looking very different from one another.